ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IVTOLPointCategory.rst

 IVTOLPointCategory
 ==================

-.. py:class:: IVTOLPointCategory
+.. py:class:: ansys.stk.core.stkobjects.aviator.IVTOLPointCategory

    object

    Interface used to access the VTOL Points in the Aviator catalog.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IVTOLPointCategory

 Overview
 --------